Appeals Process After a Denied Asylum Application

 If you filed an affirmative application for asylum, and attended an interview with an asylum officer, your denial does not come with any immediate order of removal from the United States.
 Instead, you will be referred to the Immigration Court (also known as the Executive Office of Immigration Review, or EOIR).
 There, an Immigration Judge (IJ) will hear and decide on your case.

-You will have an opportunity to file new documents, call witnesses, and testify on your own behalf.
+You will have an opportunity to file new documents with the court (and the government's attorney), call witnesses, and testify on your own behalf.
 If your case cannot be fully presented in one day, the hearing might be continued (postponed) to future dates.

 Unlike the first interview you had, there will be an attorney for the Department of Homeland Security (DHS) present in Immigration Court.
-That attorney may question you and cross-examine any witnesses you bring in.
-The judge may also question you directly.
+That attorney may question you directly and cross-examine any witnesses you bring in.

 If You Were Denied by an Immigration Court Judge—Appeal to B.I.A.

 Typically, the B.I.A. appeal is done entirely on paper.
-It is rare for someone to appear in person before the B.I.A..
+It's rare for someone to appear in person before the B.I.A..

 Your appeal will have two procedural stages to get through: